kartoza/sawps/docs/src/user/manual/landing-page.md

 The footer section, located at the bottom of the `Landing Page`, offers links to additional resources and pages:

-1. **SANBI Logo**: By clicking on the `SANBI LOGO` you will navigate to the `SANBI (South African National Biodiversity Institute)` platform.
+1. **SANBI Logo**: By clicking on the `SANBI LOGO`, users will be redirected to the `SANBI (South African National Biodiversity Institute)` platform.
 The South African National Biodiversity Institute (SANBI) contributes to South Africa’s sustainable development by facilitating access to biodiversity data, generating information and knowledge, building capacity, providing policy advice, showcasing and conserving biodiversity in its national botanical and zoological gardens.

     **SANBI**

     ![SANBI](./img/landing-page-5.png)

-2. **IDS Logo**: By clicking on the `IDS LOGO` you will navigate to the `IDS (Information Decision Systems)` platform.
+2. **IDS Logo**: By clicking on the `IDS LOGO`, users will be redirected to the `IDS (Information Decision Systems)` platform.
 Information Decision Systems (IDS) is a progressive Geographical Information Systems, Environmental Consulting and Disaster Management service provider.

     **IDS**

     ![IDS](./img/landing-page-6.png)

-3. **KARTOZA Logo**: By clicking on the `KARTOZA LOGO` you will navigate to the `KARTOZA` platform.
+3. **KARTOZA Logo**: By clicking on the `KARTOZA LOGO`, users will be redirected to the `KARTOZA` platform.
 Kartoza is a South Africa-based Free and Open Source GIS service provider.
 Kartoza develop and maintain geographic information systems and train teams to use geospatial software to its full potential.

     **KARTOZA**